ewebtechsuk/footballapp/football-app/README.md

    npm run deploy:web
    ```
    This command uses the vendored Expo CLI to export the project to static assets in `dist/web`, making it easy to hand off the
    build for hosting or to test it in a regular browser without Metro.
+Environment variables from `.env`/`.env.local` are loaded
+   automatically before the export so your Firebase credentials (and optional ad identifiers) are embedded when present.

 6. **Serve the Exported Preview Locally** (after running the export step):
    ```bash